deors/workshop-pipelines/readme.md

 ## Part 5.
 Add web application performance analysis

-To add this capability to the pipeline we will use Lighthouse.
+To add this capability to the pipeline we will use Lighthouse CI.

 ### 5.1.
-Run Lighthouse
+Run Lighthouse CI

-To run Lighthouse, let's use the official image, adding a persistent volume for Lighthouse data, and routing through Traefik (which is available in Rancher Desktop out of the box).
+To run Lighthouse CI, let's use the official image, adding a persistent volume for Lighthouse CI ata, and routing through Traefik (which is available in Rancher Desktop out of the box).
 An exemplar YAML file with the needed configuration is available in `src/etc` folder:

     kubectl apply -f src/etc/ci-lighthouse.yaml